Stephen Miller: University (2003–2007)

 Miller began attending Duke University in 2003 to study political science.
-There, he was nicknamed "Guns" for introducing himself with, "I'm from Santa Monica, California—and I like guns."
-He was involved in a relationship with a Mexican-American woman who espoused conservative views, and left Duke at the end of their freshman year.
 In 2004, outraged at Duke's decision to schedule a Palestine Solidarity Movement conference, Miller founded the university's chapter of Horowitz's Students for Academic Freedom and rallied students to oppose the conference.
-The following year, he was the author of a column in The Duke Chronicle, Duke's student newspaper, titled "Miller Time".
+The following year, he was the author of a column in The Duke Chronicle, Duke's student newspaper, titled "Miller Time."
 Miller continued to critique multiculturalism.
-His combative debate strategy, particularly in his column, earned Miller a pugnacious reputation.
+His combative debate strategy, particularly in his column, earned Miller a reputation for pugnacity.
 Miller invited Horowitz to speak at Duke, who in turn named Miller to lead the Terrorism Awareness Project, an initiative that conflated Muslims and Arabs with terrorists.
 Miller appeared on Fox & Friends (1998–present) to promote the effort.

-In the aftermath of the Duke lacrosse rape hoax, Miller defended the three members of the Duke Blue Devils men's lacrosse team who were accused of rape, finding that they had been presumed guilty for being white males.
+In the aftermath of the Duke lacrosse rape hoax, Miller defended the three members of the Duke Blue Devils men's lacrosse team who were accused of rape, arguing that they had been presumed guilty for being white males.
 He appeared on Nancy Grace (2005–2016) to further advocate for the lacrosse players.
 After reports emerged that the accuser, Crystal Mangum, had concealed the results of a negative DNA test, Miller continued to discuss the issue, condemning an advertisement that noted the persistent fear of students "who know themselves to be objects of racism and sexism" in an interview with Bill O'Reilly on The O'Reilly Factor (1996–2017).
 Miller later told McKay Coppins of The Atlantic that his support of the players was his greatest college achievement.

 By junior year, Miller had joined the Duke Conservative Union.
 He had become the organization's executive director by the beginning of his senior year, a position that allowed him to fundraise.
-Through the union, Miller met and subsequently praised Richard B. Spencer, who later became known as a white supremacist.
+Through the union, Miller met Richard B. Spencer, who later became known as a white supremacist.
+(Note: Miller has denied any close relationship with Spencer, telling the Washington Post: "I condemn him.
+I condemn his views.
+I have no relationship with him.")
 The two organized an immigration debate in March 2007.

-Although he told Nancy Grace he wanted to be a prosecutor, and Horowitz knew that he would like to be a senator, Miller, fixated on establishing a memorial for the September 11 attacks, forgot to take his LSAT to go to law school.
+Although he told Nancy Grace he wanted to be a prosecutor and that Horowitz knew that he would like to be a senator, Miller skipped his scheduled LSAT that was required for law school admission applications.
+Later, Miller said he was focused on establishing a memorial for the September 11 attacks.